 16. Notices that affect your property In the past three years have you ever received a notice: a) advising that the owner of a neighbouring property has made a planning application?
-No b) that affects your property in some other way?
+Yes b) that affects your property in some other way?
 No c) that requires you to do any maintenance, repairs or improvements to your property?
-No If you have answered yes to any of the above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
-Declaration by the seller(s)/or other authorised body or person(s) I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.
+No If you have answered yes to any of the above, please give

+Declaration by the seller(s)/or other authorised body or person(s)

+I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.

-Signature(s) F Reese Date 17-08-2021
+Signature(s) lan Betteridge Date 23-09-2021